moarchow/moarchow.github.io/README.md

 # About Moar Chow
 There are many food choices on campus at UH Manoa and knowing what each place serves and when can be confusing.
-Moar Chow will allow you to browse all the menus on campus, search by cuisine type, and view the location of all the food trucks from day to day.
-Users will also be able to rate/review dishes, save their favorite cuisines, and get notifications when their favorite dish is available.
+Moar Chow will allow you to browse all the menus on campus, view the location restaurants and food trucks.
+Users will also be able to rate/review vendors and save their favorite dishes.

-# Completed Features
+# Completed
  + UHM CAS Login
  + Website layout and site map
  + Landing Page

-# Inprogress Features
+# In Progress
  + Google Maps
- +

-# Future Features
+# Planned
  + Rate and review Vendors
  + User profiles that allow saving favorite vendors and dishes